PFGimenez/PFGimenez.github.io/_pages/ml_for_security_day.md

 # Registration

-Registration is _free but mandatory_ to ensure we comply with the maximum capacity allowed by the official sanitary measures.
+Registration is **free but mandatory** to ensure we comply with the maximum capacity allowed by the official sanitary restrictions.
 Register by contacting [Pierre-François Gimenez](mailto:pierre-francois.gimenez@centralesupelec.fr).